Dialectic and Rhetoric Class Descriptions

 All classes will include teaching one day a week (usually Mondays) with homework assigned during the week and brought back to be graded the following week.
 Number grades will be given, and a transcript from Focus Preparatory will be available to show credits earned and GPA.

-Biology with Lab
+Physical Science with Lab

-Physics with Lab
+Chemistry with Lab